NCAlgebra/NC/DOCUMENTATION/NCAlgebra/NCAlgebra.md

 will load `NCAlgebra` without issuing a symbol assignment message.

 Upon loading `NCAlgebra` for the first time, a large banner will be shown.
-If you do not want this banner to be displayed at all set the option [`ShowBanner`](#PackageNCOptions) to `False` before loading, as in
+If you do not want this banner to be displayed set the option [`ShowBanner`](#PackageNCOptions) to `False` before loading, as in

     SetOptions[NC, ShowBanner -> False]